kedio-labs/olaki/README.md

 Additional GitHub workflow steps that are run:
 - Run the app to extract device summaries
 - Publish the generated list to the page on GitHub Pages

-#### Cron jobs
-The following cron jobs are run on the `main` branch:
-- CodeQL analysis once a month
-- Full build + deploy once a month, so that the generated list is regularly updated even when no commits are pushed

 ## License